 (A) all of the tests required by 10.1.1 have been completed by persons qualified to perform such services; and

 (B) the regulated lifting device conforms to all applicable rules of the commission in effect at the time of installation and all rules of the commission applicable to and for each alteration.".
+Safety tests shall be performed in accordance with 675 IAC 21-1-3.1(h).
+These tests shall include the one-year test requirements under 10.3.1, the three-year test requirements under 10.3.2, and the five-year test requirements under 10.3.3.
+Acceptance inspections shall be completed in accordance with 675 IAC 21-1-3.1.

 (n) Add a new Section 10.1.1.2 to read as follows: Periodic inspections.
 Periodic inspections shall be made by the authority having jurisdiction at a frequency determined by the authority having jurisdiction.